|

 He

-was the poet of his own class and in many sense, his poet was written in special style which are highly popular in the Santal
+was the poet of his own class and in many sense, his poems were written in special style, which are highly popular in the

 many poems by articulating the views of Social and cultural values and ethos.
 As he realized that literature and culture are